 If set is achieved above design founding level, do you stop at that level or continue driving to the design founding level or to nominal refusal whichever occurred first?
 Note that there may be contractual implications of the decisions as well as geotechnical issues, for example; disposal of unused length of pile, the quantum of pile driving will be reduced, are the head bars long enough or will new head bars be required, is the proposed founding strata adequate, is it underlain by lesser strength material?
-As a general rule it may be better contractually to drive to nominal refusal or design level, but never at a set of less than nominal refusal of 2.5 mm per blow.
+As a general rule it may be better contractually to drive to nominal refusal or design level, but never at a set of less than nominal refusal of 2.5 mm per blow measured as an average over 10 blows.